Open option

 As part of the open option, Talia Kensit (CF 2023) explored community-led responses to teenage relationship abuse.
 Download 'Fellow — Talia Kensit 2023'

 We know there are passionate individuals with great ideas that may not now fit into a specific programme we currently have open for applications.
-We are keen to hear these ideas too so we have an Open Option in addition to our focused programmes.
+To make space for these ideas, we offer an Open Option alongside our focused programmes.
+Projects submitted must still meet our general criteria.

 Applications for our Open Option follow the same process as our focused programmes.
 You will need to outline your project, its objectives, and the impact you hope to achieve.
 We are looking for individuals who can demonstrate how their learning from around the world will be applied to create real-world change in the UK.

-Please note, it will not affect the success of your application in any way.
+Please note, this choice will not affect the success of your application in any way.

 If you have any questions, please do get in touch.